ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Ignore

-This property specifies whether an application would like to supply a Message to the transport protocol before connection establishment that will then be reliably transferred to the other side before or during connection establishment.
+This property specifies whether an application would like to supply a Message to the transport protocol before Connection establishment that will then be reliably transferred to the other side before or during Connection establishment.
 This Message can potentially be received multiple times (i.e., multiple copies of the Message data could be passed to the Remote Endpoint).
 See also {{msg-safelyreplayable}}.